 When I was younger, unlike most kids I wasn’t a picky eater.
 There wasn’t much that I didn’t like.
 One of the exceptions was black beans.
-Black beans were not something that we ate a lot of and the only time that I had them were at a friends house.
-My experience wasn’t a good one.
-You know when you’re taught to be polite and to eat everything on your plate but you’d rather not!
+Black beans were not something that we ate a lot of and the only time that I had them they hardly resembled beans and didn’t have a lot of flavor.

 As I got older, I would give them a try when we ate out at Mexican restaurants.
 I learned that no two black bean recipes are alike, or created equal in the flavor department.

 To me, what makes a great black bean recipe is a thick sauce with some of the black beans kept whole.
 I don’t want a soupy mess that just runs into everything else on the plate or that is as thick as wallpaper paste.
 And, we want flavor.
 Many times, beans kept on the stove all day long lose their consistency as well as any flavor they once had.

 To make this recipe super fast without compromising on flavor, we used canned beans.
 Here’s the full list of ingredients you’ll need for our canned black beans recipe.
 This recipe has no added fat.
 Many restaurants add lard or other animal fats to their black bean dishes.
 All of the flavor in my recipe comes from the additional ingredients, herbs, and spices.